jacobpaine/PaineScans/README.md

 # PaineScans

-First, type the IP address of your SQL database.
-This is found at
-	System Preferences -> Network -> Advanced -> IPv4 Address

-Once this has been input, scan a barcode of book and submit.

-Troubleshooting:
+PaineScans is an Ionic app for Android intended to be used in conjunction with PaineReads.
+PaineScans uses the mobile device's camera to scan the barcode to collect an ISBN.
+The ISBN is then checked using the [Trove](http://trove.nla.gov.au/) API.
+That data then populates inputs in the device.
+The user can then post to a PostgreSQL database.
+The address of the database is provided dynamically by an available input box.

-	If the scan says "Found Product", this particular ISBN isn't found in the National Library of Australia's database, so it will have to put in manually via the application.
+If the scan says "Found Product", this particular ISBN isn't found in the National Library of Australia's database, so it will have to put in manually via the PaineReads application.

-	The scanning phone and the server MUST be on the same router.
+If the user is posting to a locally served database, the mobile device will need to be on the same server as the machine running the database.
+Otherwise, there will be security conflicts.

+## Relevant Tools
+The NSS Cohort 11 website was built using Jekyll and Bootstrap.
+Materialize CSS was used to for the photo carousel.

+## License
+Released under the MIT license